Currency:USD $

 Rare Mounts in World of Warcraft

 World of Warcraft has captured the imagination of players worldwide with its epic journeys, and one of the most coveted aspects of the game is the acquisition of mounts.
 In the early days, obtaining a mount was a significant milestone, as players invested time reaching level 40 and saved gold to buy their first riding companion.
-Over time, the types of mounts available have expanded, with the release of epic, flying, and dragon riding mounts.
+Over time, the types of mounts available expanded dramatically — epic mounts, flying mounts, and dragonriding mounts each brought new layers of prestige to the collection.

 9. Amani War Bear

 One of the earliest discontinued mounts is the Amani War Bear.
-If you played during The Burning Crusade Classic era, securing this mount was relatively straightforward but required speed and skill.
-Players had to defeat all animal-themed bosses in Zul'Aman within a 25-minute time frame.
-Completing this challenge rewarded players with a guaranteed mount, making it highly sought-after during its time.
+During The Burning Crusade Classic era, securing this mount was achievable but demanded speed and coordination.
+Players had to defeat all four animal-themed bosses in Zul'Aman within a 25-minute timed run.
+Completing the challenge rewarded a guaranteed mount — a reliable drop in an era when most high-prestige mounts came from low-percentage boss drops.

 Mounts from Ahead of the Curve Achievements

-1. Kor’kron War Wolf from Mists of Pandaria.
+1. Kor'kron War Wolf from Mists of Pandaria (Heroic Garrosh Hellscream clear).

 Table of Discontinued Mounts